A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Introduction

 \subsection{Main contributions}

-The contribution of minimal sets is discussed in three phases, theoretic, analytic, and numeric parts. \paragraph{Theoretic Part} The cornerstone of this work is the point of view that tight between \acp{KEF} and functions mapping from a dynamic solution to the time variable, termed \emph{time mappings}.
-This tight, unambiguous, and unique relationship lets us define a set of actions under which the time mapping set is closed.
-With these actions, one can generate an infinite set of time mappings from a finite one.
+The contribution of this work is discussed in three phases, theoretical, analytical, and numerical parts. \paragraph{\bf{Theoretic Part}} A novel viewpoint on the set of Koopmann eigenfunctions is suggested.
+This viewpoint enables the definition of actions on this set under which the set is closed.
+It also enables the definitions of an independent set and of a generating set.
+Using these definitions it is possible to prove that a maximal independent set (appropriately defined) is a minimal generating set (defined properly).

-This generation leads to two different definitions of time mappings independencies, in the sense of geometric or algebraic considerations; equivalence of these two definitions is proven.
-Thus, the geometric consideration imposes an upper bound on the cardinality of an independent time mapping set.
-In addition, we show that a maximal independent time mapping set is also a minimal set generating the whole time mappings.

-The last step in this part is to invoke these all conclusions on \acp{KEF}.
-In spite of the achievements mentioned above, they can not be applied to a subdomain.
-The analytic part generalizes this part from a curve (a specific solution) to a domain.

-\paragraph{Analytic Part} In this part, based on the $N$ time mapping, the dynamical system can be split into $N$ independent dynamical system.
-This splitting is based on the isotopy of the solution and the foliation structure of the phase space.
-Then, given an initial condition, if its neighborhood does not contain stable manifolds there exists a transformation from the dynamic to a strictly monotone split dynamic where the velocity of each coordinate is $1$, termed as a \emph{unit manifold}.
+\paragraph{\bf{Analytic Part}} The notion of a minimal generating set induces a new representation of the dynamic.
+It is shown that under some specific conditions, a minimal set can serve as a coordinate system with respect to which the dynamic becomes linear.
+In addition, it is shown that there is a transformation from a flowboxed coordinate system to a minimal generating set.

+\paragraph{\bf{Numeric Part}} Given a vector field of a system, a numeric method to find a minimal generating set is presented.
+Based on geometric constraints of independence set and constant velocity restrictions, a functional is formulated where a minimal set is its minimizer.
+This functional is given by a loss function fed into a Neural Network training process.

-\paragraph{Numeric Part} The condition of foliations, unit manifolds, and split dynamics are the foundation of the numeric methodology we put forward.
-This method is directly stemmed from the theory discussed before where the loss function is generated from the constraints on the unit manifolds. \paragraph{Numeric Experiments} The rigorous method is presented to find the minimal set given a dynamic using a simple NN given the loss function discussed above.
-From the numeric results, analytic solutions, numeric solutions, and theory restrictions are perfectly compatible.
-In addition, we thoroughly discuss the importance of density and diversity of samples in system recovering.
+\paragraph{\bf{Experiments}} The theoretic, analytic, and numeric part are backed-up with experiments.
+From the numeric results, theory restrictions, analytic solutions, and numeric solutions are perfectly compatible.
+In addition, we thoroughly discuss the importance of density and diversity of samples in system recovery.